sugarlabs/turtleblocksjs/guide/README.md

 upon the language, taking the conversation in directions unanticipated by the Turtle Block developers.

-Action stacks let you to extend the Turtle Blocks language by defining new blocks.
+Action stacks let you extend the Turtle Blocks language by defining new blocks.
 For example, if you draw lots of squares, you may want a block to draw squares.
 In the examples below, we define an action which draws a square (repeat 4 forward 100 right 90), which in turn